 Group interviews are becoming more routine as a hiring tool as companies realise the many benefits they offer over the traditional model.
 Gathering candidates within the same room can be revealing and provide us with an insight we wouldn’t otherwise get.

 Do you want to find out more about this interview model?
-In this article we’ll explain in detail how it works, the advantages it offers, the types available and what to bear in mind when organising a group interview.
+In this article we’ll explain in detail how it works, the advantages it offers, the types available and what to bear in mind when organising a group interview as part of their recruitment and selection process.

 What's a group interview?